udhaya1148/Movie-Watchlist/README.md

 * API: TMDb (The Movie Database) API for fetching movie details.
 * Styling: Tailwind CSS for responsive design.
 * Version Control: Git and GitHub for project management and versioning.
+* Docker: For containerizing the application for easy deployment.

 # How to Run the Project